Last Updated on

 The interstate highway: a problem for Sanders Cafe

 Suddenly the Sanders Cafe isn’t such a rising star.
-Traffic past the restaurant dwindles, and he can’t sell the business.
-It’s finally sold in 1956 at auction for $75,000–at a loss.
+Traffic past the restaurant dwindles, as do fried chicken sales.
+Sanders tries to sell the business, but gets no takers.
+The Sanders Cafe, which was getting unsolicited offers just three years earlier, is finally sold in 1956 at auction for $75,000–at a loss.
 Sanders, at this point 66 years old, is nearly broke and living on his meager Social Security checks, and a small bit of money coming in from his 6-8 franchisees.
 He could have just retired . . . most men would have.
 Our Kentucky Colonel is down . . . but definitely not out.

 The KFC Founder Story (part 2)